surroundaustralia/ggic-vocabs/README.md

 # GGIC's Vocabularies

-This repository contains the source files of the (Australian) Government Geoscience Information Committee (GGIC)'s vocabularies, published as part of the [Australian Geoscience Information Network (AusGIN) network](http://www.geoscience.gov.au/).
+This repository contains the source files of the (Australian) Government Geoscience Information Committee (GGIC)'s vocabularies, published as part of the [Australian Geoscience Information Network (AusGIN)](http://www.geoscience.gov.au/).

 These vocabularies are presented as [Simple Knowledge Organization System (SKOS)](https://www.w3.org/TR/skos-reference/) vocabularies and are delivered online at: